koleopteros/chat_app/README.md

 ## Notes
 As discussed with a good friend, Huy, I learned storing JWT Tokens in local storage is insecure, and would probably be better off using Cookies instead.
 Spent 10 seconds googling and found a pretty good stackoverflow answer regarding storing JWT in local or session storage.
 Link: https://stackoverflow.com/a/44209185

+Strange things happening with /chatroom route.
+The application is unable to maintain the socket room data on a refresh.
+The Auth state persists, however.

+I placed console.log statements in all the places i could think of, but not a single one triggered.
+(Tried the common/dashboard, socketEventAction and Reducer, chatroom).